vikingJason/5eVaultMain/content/2. DM Tools/Rules/Abilities/Checks/Checks.md

 Since taking 20 assumes that your character will fail many times before succeeding, your character would automatically incur any penalties for failure before he or she could complete the task (hence why it is generally not allowed with skills that carry such penalties).
 Common “take 20” skills include Disable Device (when used to open locks), Escape Artist, and Perception (when attempting to find traps).

-Ability Checks and Caster Level ChecksThe normal take 10 and take 20 rules apply for ability checks.
+Ability Checks and Caster Level Checks The normal take 10 and take 20 rules apply for ability checks.
 Neither rule applies to concentration checks or caster level checks.

 #### Aid Another